tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

   - Get on wholesaler lists (meet at local meetups!) and get to know wholesalers personally

 - **Direct Mail**
+  - Direct mail is the process of sending a large volume of mail, usually postcards or letters, to potential sellers with the intention of having a small percentage of them call you with the desire to sell.

+  - The secret to effective direct mail is to find a list of individuals who may be in a position to buy a property, and then mail them an offer they can’t refuse.
+The most effective lists are those that are highly specific, such as people who own multifamily properties or who owe more than they are worth.

   - MANY different campaigns and lists you can mail to.
 A simple one to start is filter a list by:
     - Location